City

 but the ball broke for Blundell who stretched to prod

-the ball past Price as referee Friend blew for the
+the ball past Price as referee Friend blew for the earlier

-earlier infringement instead of allowing advantage.
+infringement instead of allowing advantage.
+The resulting

-wall standing about seven yards in front of it!
+about seven yards in front of it!

-Ipswich were feeding their right
+Ipswich were feeding their right wing

-a shot fizzing across goal past the far post.
+fizzing across goal past the far post.

 The home side were beginning to dominate